Stereotypes of groups within the United States: Italian Americans

-Asian and Pacific Islander Americans
+Asian Americans

-Due to the vast amount of subgroups within Asia there are numerous stereotypes created as a result of those different groups coming to America.
-There are however, some similarities in the types of stereotypes seen among different groups, namely, the "model minority."
-The Model Minority is the stereotype of Asian Americans as naturally smart, particularly in math and sciences, wealthy, and hard-working/self reliant.
+Due to the vast amount of subgroups within Asia, numerous stereotypes have been created as a result of the immigration to America by members of those different groups.
+However, there are some similarities in the types of stereotypes which have been applied to members of different groups, namely, the "model minority."
+According to this stereotype, Asian Americans are naturally smart, particularly in math and the sciences, wealthy, and hard-working/self reliant.
 Those generalizations seek to erase the disparities within the Asian American community, while also being weaponized against other minorities for not living up to those standards.
-For example there are major disparities in income between different ethnic groups in Asia, with Burmese Americans earning an average of 44.4 thousand dollar a year whereas Indian Americans average 119 thousand dollars a year.
-The model minority myth shifts focus away from those struggling within the community under the assumption that all Asian Americans are successful.
-Additionally, this stereotype of Asian Americans is used as a tool to sow divide between different minority groups in America.
-It does this by downplaying the effects of racism on other minority communities especially Black Americans.
-People who perpetuate the model minority myth believe that the racism experienced by Asian-Americans and Black Americans are the same and since Asian Americans have had more success, Black Americans are blamed for not having similar success.
-This myth conflates the different types of racism that minority groups experience so that it can put down less successful minority groups who have experienced a great deal of systemic racism.
+There are major disparities in income between different Asian ethnic groups, with Burmese Americans earning an average of $44,400 a year, whereas Indian Americans average $119,000 a year.
+This stereotype of Asian Americans is used as a tool to sow divide between different minority groups in America.
+It does this by downplaying the effects of racism on other minority communities, especially Black Americans.
+People who perpetuate the model minority myth believe that the different forms of racism which have been experienced by Asian Americans and Black Americans are really the same form of racism, and since Asian Americans have been more successful than African Americans, African Americans are blamed for not experiencing a similar level of success.
+This myth conflates the different types of racism that minority groups experience so it can be used to put down less successful minority groups which have experienced a great deal of systemic racism.

-South Asians
+South Asian Americans

-South Asians are often clumped together and stereotyped as all being from India, one of the biggest south Asian countries, despite the hundreds of millions of people living in neighboring and nations.
-South Asians are often depicted as being "nerdy" with a knowledge for computers and science, and having thick accents.
-This stereotype of South Asians is reinforced through many prominent TV shows such as Phineas and Ferb, which included the character Baljeet, a south Asian who fills the role of nerdy a kid who is obsessed with grades, and the show Jesse that had a character named Ravi, who was depicted as being a nerd, in both instances the characters have very thick accents.
+South Asians are often clumped together and stereotyped as all being from India, one of the biggest South Asian countries, despite the hundreds of millions of people living in neighboring nations.
+South Asians are often depicted as being "nerdy", with a knowledge for computers and science and having thick accents.
+This stereotype is reinforced through TV shows such as Phineas and Ferb, which included the character Baljeet, a south Asian who fills the role of a nerdy kid who is obsessed with grades; and the show Jessie, which had a character named Ravi, who was depicted as being a nerd.
+In both instances the characters have very thick accents.

+Another popular stereotype is that South Asians (especially Indians) frequently work in call centers and convenience stores, the latter being popularized by The Simpsons character Apu.